yamikaitou/YamiCogs/docs/economytrickle.rst

 Trickle credits into your Economy

-Most of the functionality of this cog happens in the background.|br|
+| Most of the functionality of this cog happens in the background.
-The following commands are only to configure various settings for the background tasks.
+| The following commands are only to configure various settings for the background tasks.

 .. _economytrickle-commands: